linb/CrossUI/README.md

 ## CrossUI

-CrossUI is a Cross-Browser Javascript framework with cutting-edge functionality for rich web application.
+CrossUI is a free Cross-Browser Javascript framework with cutting-edge functionality for rich web application.

 ### Features & Resources